 Echinacea purpurea is a member of the aster family, Asteraceae.
 A German by the name of Konrad Moench gave us the name echinacea in the late 1700s.
 The Greek word echinos references a hedgehog.
 Since the bracts in the middle of the flower are sharply pointed, he saw the resemblance to a hedgehog.
 From that day forward, some have called the flower a hedgehog coneflower.

 Traditionally, people used the flower medicinally to help fight the effects of the common cold, toothaches, burns, sore throats, and even poison ivy.
-Today we still use this plant as a blood purifier, viral and bacterial anti-infection agent, immune system strengthener, and even as an antidote for snakebites!
-Your local health food or drug store likely stocks a bottle of Echinacea pills on its shelves.
+Today some still use this plant as a blood purifier, antiviral and antibacterial agent, immune system strengthener, and even as an antidote for snakebites!
+Your local health food or drug store likely stocks a bottle of echinacea pills on its shelves.

 Coneflower Varieties (Beyond Purple)

 Now more than ever, with all the color choices, this flower gives us many opportunities to use it in arrangements.
 Here are some of my favorites:

 - Mango Meadowbrite™: rich mango gold with a bright orange center, fragrant